 Before the green movement really took off, it was often hard to find eco-friendly building materials.
-But that has all changed and bamboo is now widely available at big box stores and also .
+But that has all changed, and bamboo is now widely available at big box stores and on the internet.

 A Unique Beauty

-The natural striations in the bamboo stalks give the floors a unique beauty that is attractive in any room.
+The natural striations in the bamboo stalks give the floors a unique beauty in any room.
 Bamboo is also not a fad, it is a timeless material, so you know your floors will look just as attractive in 15 years as they do the day you install them.

 Stylish and Versatile

 One of the most important things to consider when picking a floor is how it will work with your décor.
-Bamboo flooring comes in a wide range of colors and styles, including handscraped and engineered planks, all with the beautiful marbling effect that is typical of .
+Bamboo flooring comes in a wide range of colors and styles, including hand-scraped and engineered planks, all with the beautiful marbling effect typical of strand woven bamboo flooring.

 Bamboo is Durable

-As highlighted in the Ted Talk above, bamboo is very strong.
-In fact, bamboo floors are so durable so you can feel good about installing it in any area of your home, even those areas with high traffic.
+As highlighted in the Ted Talk above, bamboo is solid.
+In fact, bamboo floors are so durable; you can feel good about installing them in any area of your home, even those areas with high traffic.
 Strand woven bamboo has a Janka hardness rating almost 3 times harder than oak – now that’s durable!
-Bamboo floors are so strong and durable most manufacturers offer at least a 25 year warranty.
+Bamboo floors are so strong and durable; most manufacturers offer at least a 25-year warranty.

 Bamboo is Affordable